debonx/debonx.com/readme.md

 # debonx.com

-Hey there, this is the code of my personal blog, built with [Travis Fischer](https://transitivebullsh.it).
+Hey, this is the code of my personal blog, built with [nextjs-notion-starter-kit](https://github.com/transitive-bullshit/nextjs-notion-starter-kit), from [Travis Fischer](https://transitivebullsh.it/).

 If you don't know, it's an incredible starter kit for building websites with Next.js and Notion.